lupanvi/laragram/README.md

 ## Laragram

 ### A web app like Instagram with Vuejs, Vuex, Vue-router, Bootstrap and Laravel Sanctum

-* There is also a frontend version [Laragram Frontend](https://github.com/lupanvi/laragram-frontend-vue-tailwind)
-* It was built with Vue-cli and Tailwind
+* There is also a frontend version [Laragram Frontend](https://github.com/lupanvi/laragram-frontend-vue-tailwind), it was built with Vue-cli and Tailwind

 ![alt text](docs/laragram1.jpg)
 ![alt text](docs/laragram2.jpg)